Laparoscopic Gastric Sleeve (VSG) Surgeon Serving the DFW Area Back to top

 What Can I Expect After Surgery?

 Once you are cleared for exercise by your doctor, you should start exercising regularly.
 This can be walking, biking, swimming, or any other type of exercise that you enjoy.
-If you exercise regularly and follow a sensible, high protein diet, you’ll find that you should expect to lose 50-70% of your excess weight in 24 months.
+If you exercise regularly and follow a sensible, high-protein diet, you’ll find that you should expect to lose 50-70% of your excess weight in 24 months.
 Be careful about what you eat and drink as you will get full quickly.
 Do not overfill your stomach.
-Follow a low fat, low sugar diet and limit starchy foods.
+Follow a low-fat, low-sugar diet and limit starchy foods.

 You will need to take supplements on a daily basis according to your doctor’s instructions to replace nutrients you need that you may not be getting from your diet.
-You should also avoid alcoholic beverages, aspirin, ibuprofen and NAIDs as you are at increased risk for an ulcer and these substances are hard on the stomach.
+You should also avoid alcoholic beverages, aspirin, ibuprofen, and NAIDs as you are at increased risk for an ulcer and these substances are hard on the gut.
 Stick with acetaminophen for pain relief.
 We also recommend avoiding carbonated beverages as the excess gas can be unpleasant for weight loss surgery patients.

-If you would like to learn more about bariatric surgery, and discuss how a laparoscopic gastric sleeve might fit into your health plan, contact Dr. Malladi to schedule an appointment in either Dallas or Plano.
+If you would like to learn more about bariatric surgery and discuss how a laparoscopic gastric sleeve might fit into your health plan, contact Dr. Malladi to schedule an appointment in either Dallas or Plano.